 The relationship between U concentrations and sedimentation rates is presented in Figure 9.
 The relationship shows us that the difference in accumulated uranium concentrations depends on the sedimentation rates.

 Figure 9.
 Relationship between U concentrations and sedimentation rates.
-Modified after [Zanin, Zamirajlova, Eder, 2016].
+Modified after (Zanin, Zamirajlova and Eder, 2016).

-We can observe U{max} concentration when slow sedimentation rate and U{min} concentration is characterized for high and maximum sedimentation rates.
+We can observe U{max} concentration when slow sedimentation rate and U{min} concentration are characterized by high and maximum sedimentation rates.
 The uranium concentration can increase at low sedimentation rates by more than ten times compared with high rates.
 Furthermore, this statement explains that the more uranium can be fixed, the longer organic matter is in contact with sea water.
 The high sedimentation rates do not give these conditions for accumulating organic matter and uranium.